Frequently Asked Questions

 What is the meaning of the terms “same right and capacity?

-This term refers to the nature of the ownership of the deposits with member institutions, i.e., whether they are single (individual), joint or trust accounts.Back to top
+This term refers to the nature of the ownership of the deposits with member institutions, i.e. whether they are single (held in individual names), jointly owned, or trust accounts.Back to top

 Is insurance protection increased by placing funds in two or more types of deposit accounts in the same institution?